Ainaži Lighthouse

 Ainaži Lighthouse (Latvian: Ainažu bāka) is a lighthouse located in Ainaži on the Bay of Riga - of the Baltic Sea.

 History

 The Ainahi lighthouse was built in 1930, originally serving as a guide for the nearby Ainaži port and harbour.
 During World War II, the harbour was bombarded by German bombers; causing the village to lose its processing factory and fishing importance - therefore making the lighthouse insignificant.
 The village, port and harbour were rebuilt under Soviet control - bringing back the importance of the lighthouse.
 The lighthouse was reconstructed and furthermore renovated in the 1990s.
-Currently the lighthouse is open to the public and is a key landmark for the nearby villages.
+Currently the lighthouse is a key landmark for the nearby villages.